 Richard Hays is coeditor of The Art of Reading Scripture.
 We are fortunate that he included a sermon “Who is the God Who Will Deliver.”
 The texts are Daniel 3.16-29 and Hebrews 11.32-12.2.
 Hays introduces Shadrach, Meshach, and Abednego as superheroes.
 He describes the escape of the fiery furnace like a modern action movie.
 I enjoy this introduction yet agree that marveling too much in the special effects will cause us to miss the story.

-Hays cannot assume listeners have any biblical literacy.
+Hays does not work with an assumption that listeners have any biblical literacy.
 So he retells the story of Daniel as a story of political resistance.
-He talks about Nebuchadnezzar’s statue and the three who refused to bow down.
-Then he emphasizes the king’s question, “Who is the god that will deliver you out of my hands?”
+He talks about King Nebuchadnezzar’s statue and the three who refused to bow down.
+He emphasizes the king’s question, “Who is the god that will deliver you out of my hands?”
 I enjoy his commentary.
 It is one thing to talk about how this God rescued you in Egypt, “but this is the real world now.”
 Nebuchadnezzar was certain he held the power.
-But God saved them and Nebuchadnezzar changes his tune.

 Hays is right to highlight the three Hebrews trusted God without knowing how the story would turn out.
 This is important because not all resistance stories have a happy ending.
 This is important because our resistance may get us thrown into the fire as well.
 This is important because we must trust our future to God.

 I enjoy Hay’s discussion about audience context and his attempt at early Christian exegesis of the OT deliverance stories.
 Equally helpful is his conversation about the need for resistance in today’s church.
 Perhaps most interesting is his discussion of how his involvement in the Scripture Project led him to focus on the fourth man in the sermon.
-Both this sermon and The Scripture Project emphasize God’s salvation.
+I love the way he preaches an Old Testament text while emphasizing the New Testament Jesus and maintaining the integrity of the text.
+Both this sermon and The Scripture Project emphasize the salvation of God.
 Both presume Old and New Testament as the ongoing story of God’s intervention.
 Both address the saving presence of God in a way that prefigures what is later claimed about Jesus.
 Both have confidence in God as the author of the entire drama.
 I applaud his effort to preach in a way that places Jesus in the role of the saving God of history.